Understanding Trust Basics in Virginia. Experienced VA Will and Trust Attorneys Explain What You Need to Know

 What are the Different Types of Trusts?

-There are many different types of trusts created for specific purposes.
-The following are two of the most common types of trusts:
+There are many different types of Trusts created for specific purposes.
+The following are two of the most common types of Trusts:

 Revocable Trust (also referred to as a living trust)